 New architectural policy programme

-The Ministry of Education and Culture and the Ministry of the Environment have appointed a working group to draw up a new architectural policy programme for Finland.
-The programme will address changes that have an impact on our future, consider how these could affect the built environment, and discuss how architecture may help improve the quality of our living environment.
-The programme will be published in October 2020.
+A proposal for a new architectural policy programme has been prepared for Finland, which was submitted in January 2021.
+The work took into account the changes that have an impact on our future, how these could affect the built environment, and how architecture may help improve the quality of our living environment.

 Finland’s first architectural policy programme was published 20 years ago.
 It set out objectives for public measures that advance the development of architecture.
-While in recent years the programme has made progress at the local level, it has not been updated at the national level since 1998.
+While in recent years the programme has evolved at the local level, it has not been updated at the national level since 1998.

-The architectural policy programme is set to be completed in October 2020.
-In addition to the working group meetings, the drafting phase will include expert lectures and workshops addressing broader themes.
-In its report, the working group will also draw attention to other ongoing reforms affecting the built environment, such as the new Land Use and Building Act, and any reports on similar programmes carried out in other countries.
+The working group's proposal for a new architectural policy programme was submitted in January 2021.
+In addition to the working group meetings, the working group’s work on the proposal included expert lectures and workshops addressing broader themes.
+In its report, the working group also drew attention to other ongoing reforms affecting the built environment, such as the new Land Use and Building Act, and any reports on similar programmes carried out in other countries.

-The working group will look at how architecture could meet social challenges, including:
+The working group looked at how architecture could meet social challenges, including:

-There are 21 full members in the working group, with a broad range of expertise in various aspects of the built environment.
-The working group will also consult other experts and engage stakeholders in the process.
-Archinfo will act as secretary to the working group.
+There were 21 full members in the working group, with a broad range of expertise in various aspects of the built environment.
+The working group also consulted other experts and engaged stakeholders in the process.
+Archinfo acted as secretary to the working group.